aemichalowski/Data-Visualization-Portfolio/Final_Project_Part_2.md

 ### III.
 Telehealth as a Solution to Rural Healthcare Access

 #### Why is telehealth particularly suitable for rural areas?
-- Address physician shortage by connecting patients to
+- Address physician shortage by connecting patients to providers outside the immediate area
 - Timely care
 - Reduce transportation barriers
 - Support continuity of care